UKRN-Open-Research/t3-esrc/_includes/intro/topic-intros/unknown-topic.md

 </details>
 <br/>

-This short course will equip you with a workshop, similar in style to this one but with bespoke content customised and tweaked by you.
-We'll provide some inspiration about ways to engage your colleagues, and some tips on how to run a successful workshop.
+This short course will provide some inspiration about ways to engage your colleagues, and some tips on how to run a successful workshop.
-We'll teach you how to use our Workshop Builder Tool and Open Research Resource Browser, and then we'll turn you loose with them to create your own workshop.
+Alongside your co-attendees, you'll design small sections of content that can be woven together into your teaching.

 We'll be right here the whole time to answer questions, discuss ideas, and solve any technical issues.